omeka/omeka-s-enduser/docs/modules/mapping.md

 	- Using items' primary media as images
 	- Copying labels from an existing metadata value (either from the item, the primary media, or the media already assigned to the marker)
 	- Removing labels (the first entry in the dropdown).

+Note that marker labels have a limit of 255 characters.
+You will encounter errors if you copy label text from a field containing values longer than 255 characters.

+If the chosen field in this batch operation does not contain valid entries, the item(s) will be skipped and you will not see an error message.
+[Batch-editing operations](../content/items.md#batch-editing) do not appear in the Jobs log unless they are "Edit all," so if you have done a selected-items batch-edit you may not be able to trace which items were modified.

 ![The map-specific batch-editing field, filled out to copy "Latitude/Longitude" values from dcterms:coverage of each item.](modulesfiles/Mapping_batchEdit.png)